- About Strive masiyiwa

 Chairman and Founder, Econet

-Strive Masiyiwa is the Founder and Executive Chairman of Econet, a diversified global telecommunications group with operations and investments in over 15 countries.
-His business interests also include renewable energy, financial services, media and hospitality.
+Strive Masiyiwa is the Founder and Chairman of the Econet Group, a pan-African telecommunications, media and technology company with operations and investments in 29 countries.

 Strive Masiyiwa is a well-known international business leader who has won numerous international recognition and awards.
 Some of his awards include the following :